CallumRG/lessoncraft.ai/Daily Scrum/Mar 4.md

 ## Mar 4, 2024
 Callum:
-- What did I do yesterday:
+- What did I do yesterday: Research of potential future functionality (storage of images in databases)
-- What was in my way:
+- What was in my way: Waiting for lesson functionality to be able to pull for searching and course page.
-- What will I do today:
+- What will I do today: Discuss the functionality of Michaels's generated lessons in relation to the course, and sorting.

 Kaitlyn:
 - What did I do yesterday: N/A